Why I toured Sardinia on a tuc tuc

 Even more than that, I love Sardinia, the region where I was born and raised and which I still call home.
 From the cities to the smaller villages, from the beautiful beaches to the mountains, from the unique archeological sites to the festivals, not to mention the food and the wines, I will never get tired to say that Sardinia offers endless possibilities for exploration and entertainment, and should not be left out when backpacking Europe.

-It seemed quite obvious that, eventually, I’d have to go on a road trip around Sardinia.
+Eventually, that road trip around Sardinia took place – as it was obvious.
 What was not so obvious, on the other hand, is that I actually toured Sardinia on a tuc tuc.
 I rented a tuc tuc in Milan, drove to Genova (a whopping 200 km which took me the best of 7 hours to cover), did some research on how to reach Sardinia by ferry, and found a good deal on Ok Ferry, boarded one along with a bunch of cars and under the puzzled looks of other passengers, and landed in Olbia, in the north east coast of Sardinia.
 From Olbia to Cagliari, I drove around to discover – and in some cases re-discover – my beautiful island.

 It was an exhilarating experience, in some cases tiring but always a lot of fun.
 Sure enough, I made lots of heads turns and laugh.
 Indeed, although tuc tucs may be a common thing to see in developing countries, they are not common at all in Europe, and they are mostly unseen outside of major tourist cities, where they are occasionally used as taxis.